 Please consider this itinerary a general roadmap for the places we will visit and the activities involved.
 As on all our tours, we leave room for “serendipity” so we can take advantage of unique people, places, and events.

-Transportation for this tour is by 30-passenger coach, two 16-passenger vans in the mountains, one night train in cabins with bunks, by boat for many tours, and by flights between Hanoi and Bangkok, and round trip Bangkok-Paro, Bhutan.
+Transportation for this tour is by passenger coach (two passenger vans in the Vietnam mountains), flight from Dong Hoi to Hanoi, by boat for some of the tours, by flight between Hanoi and Bangkok, and round trip Bangkok-Paro, Bhutan.
 All of this transportation is included in the tour fee, including transfers from airports.
-Participants pay for their flights from their home airport to Da Nang, Vietnam, and from Bangkok back to their home airport.
+Participants pay for their flights from their home airport.

 Meals are noted by (B, L, D) each day in Vietnam.
 Breakfast is included every day and our hotels usually have lovely buffet breakfasts that include both Asian and American food.